 Portland, Oregon’s history of innovative advertising and design is rooted in the mid-century, when the city staked its claim in the creative industry.
-The designers of this era defined Portland as a hub for compelling hand lettering and type design, as well as a leader in design for the outdoor industry.
+The designers of this era defined Portland as a hub for compelling hand lettering and type design, as a leader in design for the outdoor industry, and aligned the counterculture movement through their use of independent publishing.
 From the beginning, it was a community that embraced the spirit of collaboration.

 Portland designers established Pendleton as the “wool standard”, wrote books that defined the profession, introduced the world to sports brand endorsements, and inspired the future of digital typography.
 Much of the work created during this era did not survive.
 The work has been undervalued by art and educational institutions for decades, and often discarded by family members.
 As time passes, the design work from earlier eras becomes more endangered.

-The Portland Design History initiative seeks to reveal the stories of our early creatives and the brands, studios and organizations that shaped our city.
+The Portland Design History initiative seeks to reveal the stories of our early creatives and the brands, studios, publications and organizations that shaped our city.
 This project seeks to capture some of the history of the design profession in Portland and honor the contributions of our predecessors.
-While the focus is on the 1960s and 1970s, in the process of sharing the biographies of designers with long careers, work from many other eras is shared.
+While the focus is on the 1960s and 1970s, in the process of sharing the biographies of designers with long careers, work from many other eras is covered.

 We seek help from the design community to expand the scope of the stories we tell.
 Please email: firstname.lastname@example.org if you have a lead or a suggestion for someone to interview.